Coronavirus digest: BioNTech, Pfizer seek vaccine emergency approval for US adolescents | DW | 10.04.2021

 Travelers from the US, Canada, Belgium, France and Italy will be required to quarantine at a hotel upon entering Ireland, a country with one of the strictest travel restrictions in Europe.

-These countries join an expansive list of nations, including Armenia, Bangladesh, Bermuda, Bosnia and Herzegovina, Maldives, Pakistan, Turkey and Ukraine, in the mandatary hotel quarantine requirements.
+These countries join an expansive list of nations, including Armenia, Bangladesh, Bermuda, Bosnia and Herzegovina, Maldives, Pakistan, Turkey and Ukraine, in the mandatory hotel quarantine requirements.

+Prime Minister Justin Trudeau has called on Canada's provinces to tighten restrictions.

+"In several places in the country, stricter measures are needed to curb the spread of the virus," he told a news conference just days after Ontario implemented a stay-at-home order and Quebec introduced stricter measures.

 The BioNTech-Pfizer coronavirus vaccine is now being tested on young children under-12, with efficacy data expected later this year.
 The vaccine makers hope the shot can be administered to kids by 2022.